 Clearcover uses AI to make suggestions for the right level of insurance to buy.
 However, we recommend that drivers make their own informed decisions about how much coverage they need and not depend solely on Clearcover's recommendation.

-The company provides online quotes, and it has smartphone app, both of which are easy to use.
-Unfortunately, the process is a little disjointed: Many important activities related to your car insurance policy can only be done on the website or the app but not both.
-And if you don't have a smartphone, you should not consider Clearcover at all; you won't be able to sign up for a policy without one.
+The company provides online quotes, and it has a smartphone app, both of which are easy to use.
+Unfortunately, the process is a little disjointed: many important activities related to your car insurance policy can only be done on the website or the app, but not both.
+And if you don't have a smartphone, you should not consider Clearcover at all: you won't be able to sign up for a policy without one.

 |Get a quote||Website only|

 |Chat with customer service||Mobile app, email or phone|

 |File a claim||Mobile app, email or phone|

 As an online-only insurer, Clearcover doesn't use insurance agents.
 You can't meet with anyone from Clearcover in person.
 However, its customer service receives positive reviews.
 Its team is only available over the phone from 8 a.m. to 9 p.m.
 Central Time on business days, but customers can file a claim through the app 24 hours a day.